j-r-dial/Outages-Project/README.md

   frameborder="0"
 ></iframe>

-This bar chart depicts the that the causes of severe weather and intentional attack caused significantly more outages from 2000-2016 in comparison to the other outage causes.
+This bar chart depicts that the causes of severe weather and intentional attack caused significantly more outages from 2000-2016 in comparison to the other outage causes.
 The causes associated with number of outages in ascending order is fuel supply emergency, islanding, equipment failure, public appeal, system operability distruption, intentional attack, then severe weather.

 **Histogram for Univariate Data Analysis of distribution of Outage Duration**
 <iframe